jmalk/america-roller/README.md

 * tab 2: do `http-server -c-1` to launch a HTTP server of the project with caching disabled

 #### TODO

-* rounds get struck off as you do them
 * place an x if no valid choice
 * guard, color dupe etc
 * grey out roll button unless you can roll